WyattArnsdorf/Portfolio/README.md

 All code files are exampled representations of actual live code between my course work and industry code.

 # Academic
+All the academic code files so far is a version of a mostly developed database and front end for CS340 Introduction to Databases.
+It is currently still under developement but its latest version has all the UI pages built with most CRUD functionaltiy to them.
+As well it uses Node.js route handlers to handle all queries ran on a hosted database.

 # Industry Profession
 All the professional code files are examples of real world code I have developed to push changes to a live ISP network.